 Price: $$$

-Sony’s WF-1000XM4 earbuds are ideal for bass lovers looking for an exceptional audio experience.
-They offer the deepest bass among competitors, with an adjustable EQ.
-Their noise cancellation is excellent, and the battery life slightly beats the AirPods Pro 2, providing up to eight hours of playback.
+The Sony WF-1000XM4 earbuds are a good choice for bass lovers looking for a rich audio experience.
+I found they had noticeably more bass than the other headphones I tested, with an adjustable EQ to boost it or tone it down in the night.
+The active noise cancellation is very good, and the battery life slightly beats the AirPods Pro 2, with up to eight hours of playback.
 Their larger design and comfortable memory foam tips, available in three sizes, make them suitable for back sleepers and daily use, but less practical for side sleepers.
-They feature a voice-activated assistant for easy night-time settings adjustments and touch controls for simple navigation.
+They have a voice-activated assistant for easy nighttime settings adjustments and touch controls for simple navigation.

 AcousticSheep Sleepphones